brillout/wildcard-api/docs/intro.template.md

    };
    ~~~

-   You endpoint functions are then "callable" from the browser
+   are then "available" from the browser
    at `require('wildcard-api/client').endpoints`.

    ~~~js